correlllab/EROM/za_Notes/Daydreams.md

 # PLOVER Redesign
 - Must be designed from experience, Not from daydreams
 - Reason over probabilistic, time-bound volumes
+- Pre-shapes that yield a prob of success given intersections

 # PLOVER-KG
 - Decorate probabilistic volumes with Knowledge Graphs / Scene Graphs